Catalytic oxidation of cyanide using carbon

-I'm guessing that the use of activated carbon to destroy cyanide will only work if an oxidizing agent such as 35% Hydrogen Peroxide [linked by editor to product info at Amazon] is mixed into the waste stream ahead of the carbon.
+A. I'm guessing that the use of activated carbon to destroy cyanide will only work if an oxidizing agent such as hydrogen peroxide is mixed into the waste stream ahead of the carbon.
 The key is in the title: "catalytic" treatment of cyanide.

 Activated carbon will remove some of the cyanide by itself through adsorption, but I doubt there will be any destruction without an oxidizer.